pgovoni21/ABKinase-bistability-traveling-front-dynamics/README.md

 - describing the stalling via geometric analysis as a transient approach to an energetic equilibrium, or Maxwell point (6.6)
 - moving back to the mass-action model to explain phosphatase as well as kinase dynamics as well as the effect of an altered binding site profile on the system (6.7)

 Note: Several simulations in the report take a significant amount of time to run, as noted in the cells in the notebook.
-Files are added in the repository that are called in the notebook, thus the reader does not need to rerun the cells with these simulations.
+These cells are marked with a warning message.
+Due to Github file size limits and repository size recommendations, the associated data files have not been uploaded.
+Feel free to email me if you would like to look at the data!